pajaz/final-module-linux-conf-mgmt2022/Installation.md

 Goal is for the users to be able move files to their home directory on the webserver (S0001) utilizing SFTP (Secure File Transfer Protocol) running over SSH.

-Haven't set up Filezilla before so configured one computer manually first so I chose File > Site Manager... and New Site and set the following settings:
+Haven't set up Filezilla before so configured one computer manually first so I chose File > Site Manager... and New Site and did the following settings:

 <img src="Screenshots/filezillaSiteManager1.png">